bazelbuild/bazelisk/README.md

 ## Other features

-The Go version of Bazlisk offers two new flags.
+The Go version of Bazelisk offers two new flags.

 `--strict` expands to the set of incompatible flags which may be enabled for the given version of Bazel.